 We are aware that not all of our stakeholders are able to visit us in Cambridge and have worked for some time on developing online services for existing users and to attract possible new communities (see section 6 for further details).
 These efforts have re-doubled since the Covid pandemic and we have established a prototype sound hub and are also working towards the purchase of a Digital Preservation Management System with a ‘front end’ to enable the easier supply of digitized archive materials to remote users.

-We are also aware of the need to engage with school and educational audiences and have developed an Education and Schools Policy.
+We are also aware of the need to engage with school and educational audiences and have developed an Education Policy.
 We are considering how best to reach international audiences (see section 8 for further details).

 Special arrangements apply for media companies wishing to film original material in the Churchill Archives Centre (see our Media Policy).